CI/CD-driven static page server for Forgejo and Gitea. Uses OAuth2 to enforce repository permissions on pages.

 When visiting a protected page, you will get redirected to the configured OAuth2 provider, where you must log in.
 If you have the correct permission, you will get redirected to the page.

 Deployments can be deleted using the DELETE /deploy endpoint or by uploading an empty page to the same location.
-The delete endpoint also requires the repo and access_token parameters.
+The delete endpoint also requires the repo and access_token parameters (and additional_base_path if set during deployment).

 Installation